Charles I, King of England, 1600-1649 -- Early works to 1800See also what's at your library, or elsewhere.

 Items below (if any) are from related and broader terms.

-Filed under: Charles I, King of England, 1600-1649 King Charles I (Berkeley: University of California Press, 1981), by Pauline Gregg (HTML at UC Press) Charles I and Cromwell: An Essay (second edition, 1950), by G. M. Young (HTML in Canada; NO US ACCESS) Charles I, by Jacob Abbott Charles I (London et al.: Goupil and Co., 1898), by John Skelton (multiple formats at archive.org) Commentaries on the Life and Reign of Charles the First, King of England (new edition, 2 volumes; London: Henry Colburn, 1851), by Isaac Disraeli, ed. by Benjamin Disraeli Historical Sketches of Charles the First, Cromwell, Charles the Second, and the Principal Personages of That Period (London: Printed for J. Murray; Paris: Bobee and Hingray, 1828), by W. D. Fellowes (multiple formats at Google) King Charles I: A Study (London: John Long, 1912), by Walter Phelps Dodge (multiple formats at archive.org) Memoirs of the Court of King Charles the First (second edition; London: Printed for Longman, Rees, Orme, Brown, Green, and Longman, 1833), by Lucy Aikin A Narrative of the Attempted Escapes of Charles the First from Carisbrook Castle, and of His Detention in the Isle of Wight, from November, 1647, to the Seizure of His Person by the Army, at Newport, in November, 1648 (London: R. Bentley, 1852), by George Hillier (multiple formats at Google) The Picture Gallery of Charles I (London: Seeley and Co.; New York: Macmillan and Co.
+Filed under: Charles I, King of England, 1600-1649 King Charles I (Berkeley: University of California Press, 1981), by Pauline Gregg (HTML at UC Press) Charles I and Cromwell: An Essay (second edition, 1950), by G. M. Young (HTML in Canada; NO US ACCESS) Charles I, by Jacob Abbott (Gutenberg text, illustrated HTML, and page images) Charles I (London et al.: Goupil and Co., 1898), by John Skelton (multiple formats at archive.org) Commentaries on the Life and Reign of Charles the First, King of England (new edition, 2 volumes; London: Henry Colburn, 1851), by Isaac Disraeli, ed. by Benjamin Disraeli Historical Sketches of Charles the First, Cromwell, Charles the Second, and the Principal Personages of That Period (London: Printed for J. Murray; Paris: Bobee and Hingray, 1828), by W. D. Fellowes (multiple formats at Google) King Charles I: A Study (London: John Long, 1912), by Walter Phelps Dodge (multiple formats at archive.org) Memoirs of the Court of King Charles the First (second edition; London: Printed for Longman, Rees, Orme, Brown, Green, and Longman, 1833), by Lucy Aikin A Narrative of the Attempted Escapes of Charles the First from Carisbrook Castle, and of His Detention in the Isle of Wight, from November, 1647, to the Seizure of His Person by the Army, at Newport, in November, 1648 (London: R. Bentley, 1852), by George Hillier (multiple formats at Google) The Picture Gallery of Charles I (London: Seeley and Co.; New York: Macmillan and Co.
 1896), by Claude Phillips A Defence of the People of England, In Answer to Salmasius's Defence of the King (1692), by John Milton (HTML at EEBO TCP) History of Charles the First and the English Revolution, From the Accesstion of Charles the First to His Execution (new edition, 2 volumes; London: R. Bentley, 1854), by François Guizot, trans. by Andrew R. Scoble

 Filed under: Charles I, King of England, 1600-1649 -- BibliographyFiled under: Charles I, King of England, 1600-1649 -- Childhood and youthFiled under: Charles I, King of England, 1600-1649 -- CorrespondenceFiled under: Charles I, King of England, 1600-1649 -- DramaFiled under: Charles I, King of England, 1600-1649 -- Fiction